 - Rising sophomores – 2 points

-*example* if you form a group of 4 and a all four members of the group have three points, then the average for the group is 3.
+Example: if you form a group of 4 and all four members of the group have three points, then the average for the group is 3.
 If one member has two points and the other three members have three points, then the average is 2.75.
 Groups with 3 points will be sorted first, followed by other groups, according to the group averages.

 - Rising sophomores who attend the What’s a Hoya programs and submit the required surveys, may earn .01 points for every session and increase their points to a maximum of 2.3

-A group is formed by following these steps:
+Regardless of group size, every group is formed by following these steps:

 - Each member must add themselves to the group, the Group Sponsor cannot pull them into a group!

-- Once all members have been added, the Group Sponsor will log back into Hoya Housing and verify the group.
+- Once all members have been added, the Group Sponsor will log back into Hoya Housing and VERIFY the group.
 This must be completed in order to be given a Lottery Time Ticket (see below)